 Psychoanalytic and Psychodynamic therapy

 Psychoanalytic therapy deals mainly with clients who are struggling with emotional trauma, destructive behaviors, neurotic behaviors, and ongoing relationship struggles.
 They will work personally with a therapist to uncover childhood thoughts that have repressed or buried at the expense of trauma or other emotional dysfunctions.
-Our Grief Recovery Center’s trained therapists will use this strategy to extract information about unconscious emotions that impact present behaviors.
+Our Grief Recovery Center’s in Houston, TX trained therapists will use this strategy to extract information about unconscious emotions that impact present behaviors.

 Psychodynamic therapy differs as it is primarily used to treat depression, as well as other severe mental disorders.
 The treatment sessions are meant to help our clients find significance in their lives and their relationships in the world.
 This type of therapy has been found by research to be tremendously useful for addictions, eating disorders, and anxiety issues.